WalletScrutiny/WalletScrutinyCom/_pages/methodology.md

   device brand
   and even individual users.
 You would have to compare the fingerprint of the binary on your device with the one reported here.
-For hardware wallets it's even harder to make general statements about the device you hold in handsf.
+For hardware wallets it's even harder to make general statements about the device you hold in hands.

 Our manual review goes as follows: